Asset management is an intriguing field. We can think of it as a mixture of:

 Let’s look at the four processes.
 They are based on a training and improvement cycle developed by Dr. Walter Shewhart.
 He calls it Plan, Do, Check, Act (PDCA)

 STEP #1: Plan the process

-The first step of the cycle (Plan) identifies the need to change the process.
-Here you have to analyze the available data and find out which ones indicate that a change is needed.
-Information should be drawn from a wide range of sources (staff, customers, stakeholders, etc).
+The first step of the cycle (Plan) identifies the need to improve processes.
+Here you have to analyze the available data and find out what indicates that a change is needed.
+Information should be acquired from a wide range of sources (staff, customers, stakeholders, etc.).

 Example of data which may state a need for change:

 The maturity of the asset?
 Lack of support?
 Poor operating instructions?